akashkaushik33/tasks/README.md

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 To get started with Blockstack decentralized applications visit [Blockstack](https://blockstack.org)

+## Continuous Deploy from Repo On Netlify

+- fork this repo into your own github account.

+- on the Netlify.com, sign into the dashboard using your github account

+- press the green button "New site from Git"

+- walk thru wizard to authorize Netlify to setup the Continuous Deployment based on your repo(Connect to Git provider, Pick Repo, set the Build/Deploy settings)

+- Build/Deploy Settings

+Build command: `npm run build`

+Publish directory: `dist`

+Production branch: `master`